|

 warm the atmosphere, it will slow.”
 A recent paper by L. Caesar et al (Fn.1) spurred the NYT to pick up the

-issue, which is discussed as it follows.
 From time to time cold spots emerge in the North Atlantic (NA).
 New

 research paints a ‘consistent picture’ of change to the Atlantic’s ‘conveyer